Visiting coaches

 Laxey

-Coaches over 12m length are advised not to enter lower Laxey and the Promenade.
-The Village of Laxey provides dedicated coach parking for 3 coaches at the Dumbells Terrace car park (opposite Brown's Café) off the A2, over the tram lines.
-Parking for the Lady Isabella Laxey Wheel is located further up Dumbell's Terrace.
+Parking and drop off for the Laxey Wheel is located approximately 300m further up Mines Road.
 After turning into the Fire Station grounds, the drop off and parking is immediately on your left.
-Access to this site should only be made via the Salmon Centre side of the station (North end).
+Access to this site should only be made via the Salmon Lake Centre side of the station (north end).
+Under no circumstances should this be accessed from the other side.
 Please note that no other areas of the Fire Station grounds or access roads should be used.
 Access to the car park at the Wheel is unsuitable for coaches.

 Cregneash

 Cregneash Village in the south of the Island is a living illustration of a Manx farming and crofting community in the 19th and early 20th century.
 Coach parking is available in the Public Car Park at the entrance to the Village.
 There is a two minute walk from the car park to Cregneash via an uneven downhill public footpath.
+Please reference the Cregneash Access Guide for more details.

 The Sound